Hayden Christensen: 2000–2005: Star Wars prequel trilogy

-In one of the most controversial changes made to the Star Wars original trilogy, Christensen was inserted into the 2004 DVD release of Return of the Jedi, where he replaced Sebastian Shaw as the force ghost of the redeemed Anakin Skywalker.
+In one of the most controversial changes made to the Star Wars original trilogy, Christensen was inserted into the 2004 DVD release of Return of the Jedi, where he replaced Shaw as the Force ghost of the redeemed Anakin Skywalker.
 Lucas wanted Anakin's inner person to return to who he was before he turned to the dark side.
 Christensen insisted this was done without his knowledge, an act that was confirmed by Lucasfilm itself in the featurette "Return of the Jedi: What has changed?" as seen on the official website to commemorate the 2006 DVDs.

-Christensen's performance in both Episode II and III received generally mixed reviews from critics, although contemporary reviews note that his performance was mostly affected by Lucas' directing and the dialogue, and has since seen positive reappraisal in retrospect.
-In his 2019 memoirs, C-3PO actor Anthony Daniels praised Christensen and McGregor for their lightsaber duel in Revenge of Sith describing them as "marvellous."
-In 2022, when reflecting on the prequel trilogy and the reappraisal, Christensen said, “It’s like those films had a gestation period, where they needed a little time to ferment in the public psyche.
-The reception that the films have now, it’s very heartwarming.”
+Christensen's performance in both Episode II and Episode III received generally mixed reviews from critics, (Note: Attributed to multiple references:) although contemporary reviews note that his performance was mostly affected by Lucas' directing and the dialogue, and has since seen positive reappraisal in retrospect.
+However, long before the reappraisal, Christensen received praise from the cast and crew while filming the two prequels.
+At the time of the release of Attack of the Clones, C-3PO actor Anthony Daniels described Christensen as "such a hero, and [a] terrific, clever actor."
+He also witnessed Christensen in his Darth Vader costume on set during filming for Revenge of the Sith.
+He said, "I've lived with Darth Vader for years, but there was something about Hayden being in the costume....
+He had a presence.
+I cared that this nice guy had become this ultimate vision of evil."
+Following the reappraisal, in his 2019 memoirs, Daniels praised Christensen and McGregor for their lightsaber duel in Revenge of Sith describing them as "marvellous."
+In 2022, when reflecting on the prequel trilogy and the reappraisal, Christensen said, "It's like those films had a gestation period, where they needed a little time to ferment in the public psyche.
+The reception that the films have now, it's very heartwarming."

 Christensen was named in both People magazine's 50 Most Beautiful People and Teen Peoples 25 Hottest Stars under 25.
 For his performance in Episode III, he won the MTV Movie Award for Best Villain.